 Hypoglycemia occurs more rapidly than a hyperglycemic emergency (blood glucose levels below 70 mg/dL or 3.9 mmol/L).
 When the brain is starved of vital glucose, unconsciousness follows, then possibly death.
-The American Diabetes Association reports 107,000 more hypoglycemic emergencies were seen in 2011 compared to hyperglycemic crises.
+The CDC reports 248,000 hypoglycemic emergencies were seen in 2018 (Coexisting conditions and complications, 2021).

 Reasons for hypoglycemia: